mrotmensch/DS-GS_1007-Project/README.md

 When the program is run from the project folder via **python main.py** a prompt should appear in the terminal, prompting the user to input an address located in NYC.
 Examples of valid input are:

     * 726 Broadway
     * 726 broadway new york

 If the user input cannot be automatically decoded by the pygeocoder module, the program will attempt to auto correct the address.
 If the address cannot be corrected, the user will be prompted to enter the address again.

 Once the user inputs a valid address:

     * A list of the 5 closest Wifi locations will be listed on the terminal screen with useful characteristics to help the user locate the hot-spot (such as: Name of hot-spot, location, location type, SSID - the name of network the user should look for, the type of the network - either free or limited-free, and the distance from the entered address).
     * A map of the relevant area in NYC will be displayed with a blue marker labeling the address the user searched for (in blue), and a marker denoting the location of the hot-spots (red).
-    * a heat-map figure showing the concentration of wifi networks by a given provider will be saved to file as "heatmap.pdf"
+    * a heat-map figure showing the concentration of Wifi networks by a given provider will be saved to file as "heatmap.pdf"
     * a bar graph showing TODO

 after the output it displayed, the user will be prompted to either:

     * type 'Y' to displayed the 5 next-closest Wifi hot-spots.
     * type 'C' to search to a different address
     * type any other key to quit the program.